maxime-filippini/pipedreams/posts/2025/06-19-elixir-for-frm-apps.md

 ```

 Finally, `Nx` also provides auto-differentiation for functions defined using
-`defn`, which is useful for optimization of models.
+`defn`, which is useful for calibrating models.
 Here is a trivial example
 using a quadratic polynomial.

 ```elixir